mike-reddick-web/Tech-Interview-SAS/README.md

    This will run all necessary components to generate roughly 2 million date times from date_generator.py and save them to 'dates.txt'.
    Alternatively, you are able to provide your own list of valid/invalid ISO 8601 date times in a file labeled 'dates.txt'.
    Either way, this script will then produce an output file labeled 'output.txt'.
 This file will be unique ISO 8601 compliant date times from the datetime Python library.
+Last minute change - assuming timezone is necessary.

     python date generator.py